Kistler-Group/sdbus-cpp/README.md

 * `BUILD_TESTS` [boolean]

-  Option for building sdbus-c++ unit and integration tests, invokable by `make test`.
+  Option for building sdbus-c++ unit and integration tests, invokable by `make test` (Note: before invoking `make test`, make sure you copy `tests/integrationtests/files/org.sdbuscpp.integrationtests.conf` file to `/etc/dbus-1/system.d` directory).
 That incorporates downloading and building static libraries of Google Test.
 Default value: `OFF`.
 Use `-DBUILD_TESTS=ON` to enable building the tests.
 With this option turned on, you may also enable/disable the following options:

     * `ENABLE_PERF_TESTS` [boolean]